 Many activities are available to you at Northwest Iowa Community College.

-- Entertainment activities planned by the Student Government Association.
+• Entertainment activities planned by the Student Activities Committee.

-- A large screen TV, pool table, foosball table, and a game room are available on campus.
+• A large screen TV, pool table, foosball table, ping pong table and a game room are available on campus.

-- SGA works through the Sheldon Community Recreation Department to provide opportunities to participate in co-ed volleyball, men’s basketball, women’s volleyball, men’s flag football and women’s and men’s softball.
+• NCC partners with the Sheldon Community Recreation Department to provide opportunities to participate in co-ed volleyball, men’s basketball, men’s flag football, men’s indoor soccer and pickle-ball.

 Student groups may organize upon receiving the approval of the appropriate or the delegated representative.
 Such groups shall operate in conformance with qualifications and regulations determined by the administration.
 Failure to comply with regulations may result in disbanding the organization by action of the Board of Trustees or the President.